Owen-Splat/LAS-Randomizer/README.md

 # LAS-Randomizer
 A randomizer for The Legend of Zelda: Link's Awakening remake.
 Currently still very early in development.

-This release version allows for shuffling chests, NPC gifts including the Trading Quest, miscellaneous standing items, minigames, boss drops, instruments, and heart pieces.
+This release version allows for shuffling chests, NPC gifts including the Trading Quest, miscellaneous standing items, minigames, boss drops, instruments, and standing heart pieces.
 More work will come soon.

 Several extra options, including Zapsanity, Blupsanity, Randomized Music, Randomized Enemies and more!
 Don't like checking a specific location?
 You can toggle it to always be junk!